-Eating in Myanmar is an exciting adventure with food and tastes that I hadn’t experienced before.
+Eating in Myanmar is an exciting adventure of spicy curries and cooling salads with food styles from China, Thailand and India.

 Myanmar is sandwiched between better known culinary neighbours China, India and Thailand and you can find influences from them, Samosas and pakoras from India, stir-fried rice and noodles from China and green mango and papaya salads from Thailand.
 Burma is made up of many different ethnic groups who all have their own distinctive dishes and ways of cooking.